cambridge-mlg/acp/README.md

 ![alt text](https://github.com/cambridge-mlg/acp/blob/1e0b41a45f7dfe0ad1f02235688a58daa0269c92/ACP.JPG)

 Approximate full Conformal Prediction (ACP) outputs a prediction set that provably contains the true label with at least a probability specified by the practicioner.
-In large datasets, ACP inherits the statistical power of full Conformal Prediction, yielding tight prediction sets with finite-sample validity guarantees.
+In large datasets, ACP inherits the statistical power of full Conformal Prediction, yielding tight prediction sets with validity guarantees.
 The method works as a wrapper for any differentiable ML model.

 ## Contents